The “typical” users of CHT Apps across diverse contexts

 The CHW supervisor is the person who trains and supports CHWs and helps them meet their monthly goals.
 Supervisors usually split their time between administrative duties at the local health facility and accompanying CHWs on their community visits.

-Regional managers provide overall oversight of activities in the region they are assign.
+Regional managers provide overall oversight of activities in the region they are assigned.
 They are employed by technical and implementing partners to oversee and provide general guidance for two or more branches in a region.
 They troubleshoot and provide support to branch managers to optimise operations.
 They have limited interactions with end users but provide the link between field operations and the head office.

 Nurses are stationed at the health facility and spend their days seeing patients.
 They are typically very busy and may see 50 or more patients a day.
 At the clinic, they sometimes deal with staff shortages, stock-outs, and poor internet connectivity.
 They help train and manage CHWs, particularly during monthly meetings at the facility.
 They are interested in seeing improvements in health metrics for the areas their facility serves.